Review summary

 Romantasy sparks kept on simmer while the plot sprints.

-Atmospheric travel vibes like in A Clash of Kings road chapters—minus the politics, plus yokai mayhem.
+Atmospheric travel vibes like in A Clash of Kings road chapters, minus the politics and plus yokai mayhem.

 Helpful resources